Cat Tail Language: What Does Your Cat’s Tail Say?

-If your cat’s tail is pointed upward and exhibits a slight twitching motion, that is an indication of contentment.
+Cat tail wagging is an indication of contentment.
+A cat wagging its tail looks like their tail being pointed upward and exhibiting a slight twitching motion.
 This means your cat is happy and comfortable with its surroundings.
 It feels confident and does not fear you or anyone else residing in that space.
 Your kitty is feeling friendly and wants to play!

 2. Question Mark Tail

-When your cat’s tail is positioned upwards but slightly curved at the top, it looks like a question mark.
+What is the cat question mark tail?
+Your cat’s tail resembles a question mark it is positioned upwards but slightly curved at the top.
 The question mark is another expression of friendliness.
 If you notice this kind of shape in your cat’s tail, you can assume it is in good spirits and slightly inquisitive about something.
 Maybe it wants to participate in an activity going on, maybe it hears a tantalizing sound, or maybe there is simply a sweet smell in the air.

 3. Tucked Tail

-A cat with its tail tucked between the legs is expressing fear or submissiveness.
+Why do cats tuck their tails?
+A cat’s tail tucked between its legs is expressing fear or submissiveness.
 This clearly shows that your cat is afraid of something nearby.
 Try to find the source in order to relieve the cat from unease.
 In some cases, an unfamiliar noise may seem like a potential hazard to them.

 4. Goosebump Tail